Cumbres and Toltec Scenic Railroad: Chama Yard

-At Cumbres (MP 330.60), elevation 10,015 ft, is the Car Inspector's House, Water Standpipe, remnants of the extensive snow shed and the Section House, which replaced the original depot after it was demolished in the 1950s.
+At Cumbres (MP 330.60), elevation 10,015 ft, is the Car Inspector's House, Water Standpipe, remnants of the extensive snow shed, and the Section House, which replaced the original depot after it was demolished in the 1950s.
 Cumbres is the highest point on the railroad and the highest elevation of any narrow-gauge railroad in North America.
 Upon reaching the pass, the engine must take on water, as it has used about of its supply.
 After taking on water and a short brake test, the train departs to the east and begins the downhill section.
 At "Tanglefoot Curve", the track doubles back on itself to lose elevation gradually.
-Here, the trains going downhill will perform a boiler blowdown.
+Here, trains descending will perform a boiler blowdown.
 This is where the engine releases steam from the boiler to clear sediments at the bottom of the boiler.
 From there, the track turns north up the Los Piños Valley.

-The track continues a gentle descent on the average 1.45% grade to the north until it reaches Los Piños tank.
+The track continues a gentle descent on the average 1.45% grade to the north until it reaches the Los Piños tank.
 This tank is always full and is used for small engines and rotary trains.
 The track takes a gentle loop off to the west and comes back to the east at the station of Los Piños (MP: 324.8).
 There is nothing here except a siding and the station sign.
 The track then turns back north towards Osier, Colorado.
 Just before Osier, at Milepost 320, the track crosses Cascade Trestle.
 This is the highest trestle on the entire line, sitting at 137 feet above the river below.
 The train then stops at Osier, Colorado (MP: 318.40), where passengers are served lunch in a modern, wooden indoor facility.